All You Need to Know about Guarantor Loans in the Coronavirus Crisis

 Lenders are presently readying themselves for an unprecedented surge in defaulted loans in the post-COVID economic turmoil which lies ahead.
 But it is also highly likely that the demand for guarantor loans will rise.

-A guarantor for any type of loan is equally responsible as the borrower to ensure the repayment of the loan.
-Any default on the loan will affect the guarantor’s credit score as well as that of the person whose name was principally on the agreement.
+A guarantor for any loan is equally responsible as the borrower to ensure the repayment of the loan.
+Therefore, any default on the loan will affect the guarantor’s credit score and that of the person whose name was principally on the agreement.

 A borrower will be entitled to complain about a guarantor loan if: